Sign In Forgot Password

 To participate in person:

 Shir Tikvah follows current guidance from the Oregon Health Authority regarding mask mandates and other aspects of social gatherings.
 Masks are currently optional (as of March 19, 2022), but highly recommended.
-You'll see most people wearing masks when not eating, drinking, or presenting.
+You'll see many people wearing masks when not eating, drinking, or presenting.
 In addition:

 - Health authorities recommend high-quality masks, equivalent to an N95.

-- Respect social distancing.
+- Respect individuals' needs for social distancing.

 We all take seriously the mitzvah of pikuakh nefesh, or saving a life.
 Thank you for your diligence in ensuring the health of each and all of us through observing our safety protocols.